With people

 Employee training is based on the principle of training according to job function and department, and our primary aim is to develop professionals in their field.

-The knowledge required at all levels (The KOMATSU Way, TQM, etc.) is transmitted through compulsory training by job rank and is implemented across functions and departments.
+The knowledge required at all levels (The Komatsu Way, TQM, etc.) is transmitted through compulsory training by job rank and is implemented across functions and departments.

 DATA